 Where are Rolex Watches Made?
 [Complete Guide to Rolex Factories]

 Like most luxury watch companies, Rolex manufactures its watches in Switzerland.
 This can be seen by the small printing at the bottom of each Rolex dial, as well as most other swiss-made watches.
 On the dial, you will find the small yet important print ”Swiss Made”

 Where are Rolex watches made?

-Rolex SA is, as the two letters after the name suggests, a Switzerland registered company, more specifically based in Geneva.
+Rolex SA is, as the two letters after the name suggest, a Switzerland-registered company, more specifically based in Geneva.

-Rolex was originally founded in 1905 as Wilsdorf and Davis and started out in London, Great Britain, but the company registered Rolex as the brand name of its watches in 1908 and became Rolex Watch Co.
+Rolex was originally founded in 1905 by Wilsdorf and Davis and started out in London, Great Britain, but the company registered Rolex as the brand name of its watches in 1908 and became Rolex Watch Co.
 Ltd. in 1915.

 Following World War 1, Rolex moved its operations to Geneva, Switzerland in order to avoid heavy taxation which was a result of poor post-war Great Britain.
 The new company was registered in 1920 as ”Montres Rolex SA”, which eventually became Rolex SA.

 Rolex produces about a million watches per year, and with such a huge production, you need enormous and well-planned facilities.

 But as a matter of fact, Rolex does not just have one factory where they produce its watches.
-Remember that Rolex is a watch company that makes essentially each and every parts of its watches.
+Remember that Rolex is a watch company that makes essentially each and every part of its watches.
 This is to allow them to gain full control over the production chain.
 In Rolex’s constant pursuit of moving everything in-house, they have acquired numerous companies that were previously external companies to Rolex.
 One of which was the company that previously manufactured Rolex’s movements.
 But more on that further on.
 The only parts that Rolex does not manufacture themselves are the hands and sapphire crystals.